docker/docs/content/guides/docker-concepts/getting-started/build-and-push-first-image.md

 Explore the full catalog of [Docker Official Images](https://hub.docker.com/search?image_filter=official&q=), [Docker Verified Publishers](https://hub.docker.com/search?q=&image_filter=store), and [Docker Sponsored Open Source Software](https://hub.docker.com/search?q=&image_filter=open_source) images to see more of what there is to run and build on.

+## Try it out

+In this hands-on guide, you'll learn how to sign in to Docker Hub and push images to Docker Hub repository.

 ## Sign in with your Docker account

-ToIn order to push images to Docker Hub, you will need to sign in with a Docker account.
+To push images to Docker Hub, you will need to sign in with a Docker account.

 1. Open the Docker dashboard.